50 Ways To Measure Understanding

 2. Criterion-Based Assessments

 A criterion-based assessment assesses a student’s performance against a clear and published goal or objective.
-This is in contrast, for example, to a test which students hope to ‘do well on’ but without a clear and concise objective and/or without clear performance standards for that objective.
+This is in contrast, for example, to a test that students hope to ‘do well on’ but without a clear and concise objective and/or without clear performance standards for that objective.

 3. Standardized Assessments